2012–13 La Liga: Awards

-LaLiga Awards
+La Liga Awards

-La Liga's governing body, the Liga Nacional de Fútbol Profesional, honoured the competition's best players and coach with LaLiga Awards.
+La Liga's governing body, the Liga Nacional de Fútbol Profesional, honoured the competition's best players and coach with LFP Awards.

 Top goalscorers

 The Pichichi Trophy is awarded by newspaper Marca to the player who scores the most goals in a season.

+Top assists

 Zamora Trophy

-The Zamora Trophy is awarded by newspaper Marca to the goalkeeper with fewest goals-to-games ratio.
-Keepers must play at least 28 games of 60 or more minutes to be eligible for the trophy.
+The Ricardo Zamora Trophy is awarded by newspaper Marca to the goalkeeper with the lowest ratio of goals conceded to matches played.
+A goalkeeper had to play at least 28 matches of 60 or more minutes to be eligible for the trophy.